nnaisha2/geonames-rdf/README.md

 ## Running

-You can run the transform process in a Docker container or directly on your host machine.
+You can run the transform process in a Docker container, with Docker Compose, or directly on your host machine.

 ### Specifying a Country Code